-BOARD OF CHRISTIAN EDUCATION (BCE) – The BCE consists of six church members and a Sunday School superintendent regularly throughout the year.
-BCE is responsible for providing Christian education programs, for planning Rally Day, the kick-off of the Christian education year, Christmas pageants, Easter pageants and other events relating to Christian education.
-BCE also supports the Lebanon Community Vacation Bible School, which is hosted by St. Paul every three years.
+BOARD OF CHRISTIAN EDUCATION (BCE) – The BCE consists of six church members who meet regularly throughout the year.
+BCE is responsible for providing Christian education programs, for planning Rally Day, the kick-off of the Christian education year, Christmas pageants, Easter programs and other events relating to Christian education.
+BCE also supports the Lebanon Community Vacation Bible School, which is hosted by St. Paul every four years.

-MEMORIAL COMMITTEE – The Memorial Committee consists of six church members who meet two or three times a year or as needed to oversee memorial gift funds, bequests and the Gordley Scholarships that are awarded each year to members attending college.
-To do this, they work with the Church Council, BCE and the faith family to develop mission goals for St. Paul.
+MEMORIAL COMMITTEE – The Memorial Committee consists of six church members who meet two or three times a year or as needed to oversee memorial gift funds, bequests and the Gordley Scholarships awarded each year to members attending college.
+To do this, they work with the Church Council, BCE, and the faith family to develop mission goals for St. Paul.

 Christian Education For all Ages